 What Types of Depression Can CBT Treat?

-Cognitive behavioral therapy (CBT) is a research-based therapy style that can be used to treat and lessen the severity of a variety of mental health disorders including a range of depressive disorders.8 Study reviews have indicated that CBT can be effective for depressive disorders and episodes that may be impacting your life, especially in the mild to moderate range of symptoms.8
+Cognitive behavioral therapy for depression can be an effective treatment for various depressive disorders and episodes that may be impacting your life, especially in the mild to moderate range of symptoms.3

-CBT can be effective in treating these types of depression:8
+CBT can be effective in treating these types of depression:3

 - Persistent depressive disorder (PDD)